muhammadibrahim313/DataVue/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [Apach 2.0](LICENSE) file for details.

 ## 📞 Contact

-For any queries or support, please reach out to us at [support@datavue.com](mailto:support@datavue.com).
+For any queries or support, please reach out to us at [support@datavue.com](oppoibrahim23@gmail.com).

 ---